Conscious Camper Series: Building a Fire

 How you build a campfire depends on what you want to do with it.
 Are you looking to keep warm?
 Cook dinner?
 Or just have a fun light source as you hang out with your friends and family and maybe roast a marshmallow or five?
 No matter which type of fire you’re looking to build, you’ll need a few basic items to start.

-Tinder – these are small and easily burnable materials like as small wood shavings, bits of cardboard, dried leaves, wadded up paper, or store bought or homemade fire starters.
+Tinder – these are small and easily burnable materials like small wood shavings, bits of cardboard, dried leaves, wadded up paper, or store bought or homemade fire starters.

 Different Types of Fires